distributed-control-systems/SUGAR/README.md

 	 (1)*e12     (-1)*e0 (3)*e12
 	 (-1)*e0 (-2)*e12     (-1)*e0 (-1)*e12
-And, in some cases (this is still under development), matrix inverssion
+And, in some cases (this is still under development), matrix inversion

 	>> M2=M^-1